• Home

 This Device is FDA Approved and in Select Hospitals Now

-Although this medical device was designed to treat and heal chronic wounds, researchers at the Mayo Clinic were startled when they discovered an unexpected benefit: destruction of antibiotic-resistant bacteria.
+Originally designed to treat and heal chronic wounds, this medical device surprised Mayo Clinic researchers with an unexpected benefit: it destroyed antibiotic-resistant bacteria.

 The Evidence - Destruction of Antibiotic Resistant BacTERIA